laravel/docs/homestead.md

 On Windows, you may install [Git](http://git-scm.com/) and use the `Git Bash` shell included with Git to issue the command above.
 Alternatively, you may use [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and [PuTTYgen](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

-Once you have created a SSH key, specify the key's path in the `authorize` property of your `Homestead.yaml` file.
+Once you have created a SSH key, specify the public key's path in the `authorize` property of your `Homestead.yaml` file.

 ### Configure Your Shared Folders

 The `folders` property of the `Homestead.yaml` file lists all of the folders you wish to share with your Homestead environment.
 As files within these folders are changed, they will be kept in sync between your local machine and the Homestead environment.
 You may configure as many shared folders as necessary!

+	folders:
+	    - map: ~/Code
+	      to: /home/vagrant/Code

+#### NFS Folders

 To enable [NFS](http://docs.vagrantup.com/v2/synced-folders/nfs.html), just add a simple flag to your synced folder: